-Step 1 - JV Show Cheer and Varsity & JV Show Cheer Non-Tumbling divisions will be split by size into Sm/Lg once there are 10 teams (Non-Nationals)/20 teams (Nationals) in the division.
-There must be at least 3 teams (Non-Nationals)/4 teams (Nationals) in each division once a split occurs.
+JV Show Cheer Division Splits Step 1 - JV Show Cheer divisions will be split by size into Sm/Lg once there are 10 teams (Non-Nationals)/20 teams (Nationals) in the division.
+There must be at least 3 teams (Non-Nationals)/ 4 teams (Nationals) in each division once a split occurs.

-Step 2 - The division will be split again into Sm/Med and/or Lg/Super if there are still 15 teams in the small or large division after the initial split occurred.
+Step 2 - The division will be split again into Sm/Med and/or Lg/Super if there are still 15 teams in the small or large division after the initial split ocurred.
 There must be at least 3 teams (Non-Nationals)/ 4 teams (Nationals) in each division once a split occurs to keep the division separated by size.

-See grid below for JV Show Cheer, Varsity & JV Non-Tumbling division splits by team size:
+e grid below for JV Show Cheer division splits by team size:

-Small Junior Varsity Show Cheer • 5 - 19 Members Large Junior Varsity Show Cheer • 20 - 36 Members
+Small Junior Varsity Show Cheer • 5 - 19 Members Large Junior Varsity Show Cheer 20 - 36 Members